 Overland Park, KS 66213

-Advertising and Strategic Communications as well as Nonprofit Administration degree programs are not accredited by the ACBSP.
+Advertising and Public Relations as well as Nonprofit Administration degree programs are not accredited by the ACBSP.

 The MA in Leadership degree is seeking ACBSP Accreditation in 2018.
 It is not yet ACBSP accredited